waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Disproven Hypotheses & Failed Strategies
 - **Giovanni Battle Attempt 1 (FAILED):** My team was unprepared.
 My `battle_strategy_agent` provided critically flawed advice based on hallucinated type-effectiveness data.
 - **Rocket Grunt Interactions:** Repeatedly trying to initiate battles with non-battling grunts has failed.
 These paths are on hold.
 - **Incorrect Pathfinding on B3F:** The warp at (20, 19) leads to an isolated dead-end room on B4F, not the main area with Giovanni.
 The warp at (26, 7) leads back to B2F.
-The path forward is likely gated by the Rocket Grunt at (11, 23).
 - **Route 7 Training (FAILED ATTEMPT 1):** The wild Pokémon on Route 7 (level 20+) are too strong for my level 9 FURYFIST.
 - **Route 8 Navigation (FAILED ATTEMPT 1):** I incorrectly assumed Route 8 was a dead end due to fences, ignoring game state data.
 This was a critical failure in observation and resulted in wasted turns.
 I must trust the data.
 - **Thirsty Guards Hypothesis (FAILED):** The guard in the Route 8 Gatehouse is inaccessible from the west, making it impossible to give him the FRESH WATER.
 This path to Saffron City is blocked for now.